 The European Commission, in 2016, launched the tender EASME/EMFF/2016/006 for developing and maintaining the EMODnet initiative as part of its Marine Knowledge 2020 strategy.
-The contract had a duration of three years starting from March 2017.
+The contract had a duration of two years starting from March 2017.

 With different timing, all of the seven thematic portals launched in the previous phase were confirmed and further implemented:

 Lot 2 Geology

 Lot 3 Seabed habitats

 Lot 6 Physics